“All the paths of the LORD are steadfast love and faithfulness…” (Psalm 25:10)

 “Path of steadfast love and faithfulness.”

-And so it is for us.
-No matter the type or length of path the Lord gives, He always gives to you a path of steadfast love and faithfulness.
+And so it is for the follower of Christ.
+No matter the type or length of path the Lord gives, He always gives a path of steadfast love and faithfulness.

 Designed for you, not her